MDSplus/Documentation/docs/reference/environment-variables.md

 # Environment Variables: Glossary

 Following is a list of environment variables that are used or referenced by MDSplus.
-These are in no particular order, but mostly grouped by relation to each other.
+These are not sorted in a particular order, but are mostly grouped by relation to each other.

 #### MDS_PATH
 TDI Search Path.
 One or more paths separated by semicolons.
 TDI will search each directory for `.fun` and then `.py` files matching the name of the function being searched for.